The Sugarland Express: Critical reception

-Other reviews, however, were much more positive.
+Other reviews were much more positive.
 Kevin Thomas of the Los Angeles Times called it "a dazzling, funny, exciting and finally poignant film," and called it "astonishing" what Spielberg, Barwood and Robbins "have managed to accomplish within a simple trek plot.
 Starting out as a comedy that gradually darkens, 'The Sugarland Express,' which is based on an actual incident, becomes an increasingly disenchanted portrait of contemporary America."
 Nora Sayre of The New York Times wrote, "Spielberg, the 26-year old director, has built up Texas as a major character in his movie.
 As the herd of cars races and heaves and crashes through the landscape, the state's personality surfaces like a sperm whale.
 Mr. Spielberg has also made marvelous use of many Texans, some of whom haven't acted before."
 Gary Arnold of The Washington Post called it "an exciting new American film—a funny, tense and ultimately touching chase melodrama ...
 It's an odyssey you may never forget, and you might as well memorize the names of the young filmmakers responsible for it, the 26-year old director, Steven Spielberg, and the 30-year old screenwriters (and no doubt prospective directors), Hal Barwood and Matthew Robbins, because they've made one of the most stunning debuts in Hollywood history."

-Pauline Kael of The New Yorker wrote that "Spielberg uses his gifts in a very free-and-easy, American way—for humor, and for a physical response to action.
-He could be that rarity among directors a born entertainer—perhaps a new generation's Howard Hawks.
-In terms of the pleasure that technical assurance gives an audience, this is one of the most phenomenal début films in the history of movies."
+Pauline Kael wrote that "In terms of the pleasure that technical assurance gives an audience, this is one of the most phenomenal début films in the history of movies."
+David Thomson sees the film as a natural followup to Duel: "Sugarland Express is another epic of the road—raucous, feverish, and based on an actual incident.
+What makes its quest and journey so touching is the treatment of the central characters.
+They are not self-aware, enlightened or stereotyped, and the movie never patronizes them.
+Goldie Hawn's wife is an untidy, vibrant woman, a robust departure from the social gentility that usually encloses Hollywood women.
+She is genuinely vulgar, but is never mocked because of it."

-The film grossed $6.5 million in the United States and Canada and $5.5 million overseas for a worldwide gross of $12 million, making it the lowest-grossing film of Spielberg's career.

 Awards

-The film won the award for Best Screenplay at the 1974 Cannes Film Festival.